When to plant Comfrey in Wabash County, IL

 Wabash County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 9 and first fall frost is October 28.

-Wabash County County sits in USDA Zone 6b.
+Wabash County sits in USDA Zone 6b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Wabash County County's climate?
+Can Comfrey grow in Wabash County's climate?

 Your Wabash County Garden Planner — Free